kjmears/kjmears.github.io/_posts/2017-05-01-Google-sheets-and-APIs.markdown

 So now I have a spreadsheet with a reasonable amount of useful info that I can work with.

+## Onto the next step - deciding how to explore and visualise the ‘data’

+Now that I have this extra information it means i can notice little things about my watching habits.

-This extra information now means that after learning a bit more about date formats and some big level ups in my spreadsheet skills I was able to discover such gems as I watch films an average of 15 Years, 7 Months, 27 Days after their release date.
+For example, I watch films an average of 15 Years, 7 Months, 27 Days after their release date.
 Always good to have your finger on the pulse!

-## Onto the next step - deciding how to visualise the ‘data’

 Designing Data charts is something I've always been interested in, but never quite known where to start, but messing with my own data motivated me to have a go.
 Earlier on in the year I'd had a go at the [Learn to code for Data Analysis][futurelearn] course, which was great at illustrating how much I didn’t know.
 I managed to make a reasonable way through the course, but the statistical rigour needed was challenging and broader 'big data' datasets didn’t really capture my imagination.
 In fact, ‘Basic familiarity with a spreadsheet application will be an advantage.’ was on the intro of the page - something I definitely didn't have at the time.
 Working with more personal data has made it easier to stay interested and motivated.